 Year 7 study the theme, ‘The Formal Elements’, which includes awareness of the relationship between art and the world around us.
 Year 8 follow the theme, ‘Culture and Identity’, and their studies include research and analysis of art, craft and design from different eras and cultures.
 The Year 9 theme, ‘Personal Response’, focuses upon social statements within art, craft and design within historical art and contemporary issue-based art.
 Year 9 projects are structured to familiarise pupils with GCSE assessment objectives and to develop their understanding of the Edexcel GCSE Art and Design specification in preparation for GCSE options.

-Please click on link to see the GCSE curriculum (link takes you to the Art page of the Options booklet)
+Please click HERE to see the GCSE curriculum

 The Art department organises visits to art galleries and museums such as the Royal Academy, Tate Britain, Tate Modern and The National Gallery.
 Artists, photographers and designers are invited into School to facilitate workshops across the key stages.
 All pupils are encouraged to enter local and national competitions such as the Royal Academy’s Young Artist Summer Show and the Mayor of London’s Fourth Plinth Schools Award.
 Competitions that link Art and other subjects such as Science and Literacy are also promoted whilst studying Art.